Research note, March 2026

 What this means

 Prompts are suggestions, not enforcement.
-System prompt instructions, keyword filters, and alignment training all reduce violations on average — but none eliminate them.
-Under ambient social pressure, every prompt-based approach tested permits unauthorized actions at nonzero rates across all models.
+System prompt instructions, keyword filters, and alignment training all reduced violations on average in the sample, but did not eliminate them.
+Under ambient social pressure, the tested prompt-based approaches permitted unauthorized actions at nonzero rates across the evaluated models.

-Deterministic interception — evaluating every tool call against explicit policy before execution, outside the LLM's inference path — is the only approach in this benchmark that achieves zero unauthorized actions across all models, all scenarios, and all pressure levels.
-Not because the models behave well.
-Because the architecture does not give them the choice.
+Deterministic interception: evaluating each governed tool call against explicit policy before execution, outside the LLM's inference path, was the tested approach in this benchmark sample with no recorded unauthorized actions across the tested models, scenarios, and pressure levels.
+Not because the models always behave well.
+Because the tested architecture did not give them the choice on the governed path.

 This is the research foundation behind Veto's architecture: declarative policy, runtime interception, human escalation.
 The open-source SDK is the reference implementation described in Section 5 of the paper.